FloorBroekgaarden/growl-syntheticstellarpopconvolve/README.md

 -   make the advanced functionality more clear and provide a notebook on this.

 Future features I aim to add in the foreseeable future:

+    - chunked convolution to support larger datasets that do not fit entirely into memory (will require sequential processing)

 -   better functionality for other data-sources/types: Currently event-based data requires it being stored in a dataframe but one should be able to provide